hapax/hapax.github.io/assets/mindjam.md

 for morbidly reading articles about Trump or trawling Facebook.
 Brainjamor suggests we should avoid these unless they are likely to become reflectively stable later.
+In principle, this is hard to assess, but in practice it's clear that there are no long-term benefits to reading the sixth article about the collapse of democracy, and immediate benefits to going outside.

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"
 href="#fnr.1">Footnote 1</a></sup> <p class="footpara">